GastroHack/Wayve/README.md

 The prototype setup is built on the single-board microcontroller **Arduino UNO**.
 The programming language is C++.
 In order to rebuild the prototype, we recommend using the Arduino IDE.
 As you have to install some libraries (see `#includes` in `wearable.ino`) to make the used hardware components work correctly, you can do that easily via the IDE (Tools > Manage libraries).

 We added a circuit diagram of the hardware setup in the media folder.
 Just follow this instruction while building it.
+Click on the pictures below to see a video of the described interaction with our wearable protoype demonstration.

 ## List of required materials